Virginia Beach, Virginia: Transportation

 A Hampton Roads Transit bus on Atlantic Avenue in Virginia Beach.

 Norfolk International Airport in nearby Norfolk serves the city of Virginia Beach and the surrounding Hampton Roads area.

 Virginia Beach is primarily served by the Norfolk International Airport, which is now the region's major commercial airport.
 The airport is located near Chesapeake Bay, along the city limits straddling neighboring Norfolk.
 Newport News/Williamsburg International Airport also provides commercial air service for the Hampton Roads area.
 The Chesapeake Regional Airport provides general aviation services and is located 5 mi outside the city limits.

 Virginia Beach Airport is a small, grass runway facility catering to private aircraft owners.

 Rail-wise, Virginia Beach is served by Amtrak through the Norfolk and Newport News stations, via connecting buses.
 A high-speed rail connection at Richmond to both the Northeast Corridor and the Southeast High Speed Rail Corridor are also under study.

-Greyhound/Trailways provides service from a central bus terminal in adjacent Norfolk.
+Greyhound and Trailways provide service from a central bus terminal in adjacent Norfolk.
 The Greyhound station in Virginia Beach is located on Laskin Road, about a mile west of the oceanfront.
 Bus services to New York City via the Chinatown bus, Today's Bus, is located on Newtown Road.

+The Virginia Breeze intercity bus line added service to Virginia Beach on April 20, 2026, stopping at the Virginia Beach Convention Center.
+The added service, known as the Tidewater Current, connects to Norfolk, Newport News, Williamsburg, Richmond and Richmond International Airport, Charlottesville, and Staunton.

 The city is connected to I-64 via I-264, which runs from the oceanfront, intersects with I-64 on the east side of Norfolk, and continues through downtown Norfolk and Portsmouth until rejoining I-64 at the terminus of both roads in Chesapeake where I-664 completes the loop which forms the Hampton Roads Beltway.
 Other major roads include Virginia Beach Boulevard (US 58), Shore Drive (US 60), which connects to Atlantic Avenue at the oceanfront, Northampton Blvd (US 13), Princess Anne Road (SR 165), Indian River Road (former SR 603), Lynnhaven Parkway, Independence Boulevard, General Booth Boulevard, and Nimmo Parkway.

 The city is also connected to Virginia's Eastern Shore region via the Chesapeake Bay Bridge-Tunnel, which is the longest bridge-tunnel complex in the world and known as one of the Seven Engineering Wonders of the Modern World.
 The Chesapeake Bay Bridge-Tunnel, a tolled facility, carries US 13.

 Transportation within the city, as well as the rest of Hampton Roads is served by a regional bus service, Hampton Roads Transit.
 An extension of The Tide light rail system from Norfolk to the oceanfront has been proposed multiple times, but has been rejected by voters every time.